zaru/webpush/README.md

 end
 ```

-### Receiving the notification
+### Receiving the push event

-Your `/serviceworker.js` script can respond to `'push'` events to display desktop notifications.
+Your `/serviceworker.js` script can respond to `'push'` events.
+One action it can take is to trigger  desktop notifications by calling `showNotification` on the `registration` property.

 ```javascript
 // serviceworker.js